Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 2. Create sample data: at least one Account record for a Chapter (e.g., NYC Chapter).
 3. Create sample data: at least two Teaching Assistants, create as Contacts with a lookup to the Chapter (Account) you created.
 4. Create sample data: one Instructor, create as User with Salesforce license and Standard User profile.
-5. Create Women in Technology Chatter Group: set Group Access to Private, Allow Customers.
+5. Create Instructors & Teaching Assistants Chatter Group: set Group Access to Private, Allow Customers.
 7. From Classic Setup UI, enable Thanks on Global Publisher: Build | Customize | Work.com | Work.com Settings | enable Thanks Setting 'Turn on Thanks action on the Global Publisher layout.'

 ## 1 - New Class Sessions: Automating with Process Builder
 As the Chapter Leader, you've done the legwork to identify the starting point for a new class session (modeled as a Campaign).
 Now you need to get the class session into the system and start recruiting Teaching Assistant volunteers.
-You've been doing this manually, but it is always the same thing: post to the Women in Technology Chatter Group, provide the details of the class, and ask volunteers to email you.
-Also, you make sure the Instructor is in the Women in Technology Chatter Group.
-Currently, you do that manually - first adding the Instructor to the Campaign and then heading over to the Women in Technology Chatter Group and adding the Instructor there.
-Save yourself some time and automate that part, too.
+You've been doing this manually, but it is always the same thing: post to the Instructors & Teaching Assistants Chatter Group, provide the details of the class, and ask volunteers to email you.
+Save yourself some time and automate that Chatter post.

 ### What you will do
 1. Create a process in Process Builder for the Campaign object
 2. Add the process Criteria
 3. Add an Action to post to Chatter to ask for volunteers
-4. Add an Action to call a Quick Create that adds a member to a group
-5. Activate and test the process
+4. Activate and test the process

 ### Create Process and Define Criteria
-These first two automations can be done right within the Process Builder, completely declaratively!
+This first automation can be done right within the Process Builder, completely declaratively!

 Lets fire up our Process Builder and create this process.